Ullingswick: Archaeology

+History

 It is mentioned in the Domesday Book of 1086 as Ullingwic.
 The name may derive from "Ulla ingas wic", where Ulla was the name of an Anglo-Saxon chief, ingas is Anglo-Saxon for "followers of", and wic, wick or wich is an Anglo-Saxon word meaning abode or dwelling place, borrowed from the Latin vicus meaning village.
 Thus meaning "the dwelling of the followers of Ulla".